 By Beth Moseley

-Beth Moseley is the assistant to the Executive Director of Research Development at UCSF at Mission Bay.
-When not yelling at her cat Rupert Garcia (that really is his name), she devotes volunteer time to habitat restoration projects with Golden Gate Audubon and the San Francisco Recreation and Park Department Natural Resources Program as well as special event coordination for several non-profit organizations in the Bay Area.
+Beth Moseley is the assistant to the Director of Research Development at UCSF at Mission Bay.
+When not yelling at her cat, she devotes volunteer time to habitat restoration projects with Golden Gate Audubon and the San Francisco Recreation and Park Department Natural Resources Program as well as special event coordination for several non-profit organizations in the Bay Area.
 She has a photo of the released Surf Scoter on her desk.